feynhat/pong/README.md

  * Hold "S" to move the bat down.
  * Hold "A" to rotate the bat anti-clockwise.
  * Hold "D" to rotate the bat clockwise.

+TODO:

+ * Implement ray-tracing for collision detection.
+(Present collision detection is fubar and won't detect collision if the ball is too fast).
+ * Pls fix: When the ball is too fast, it goes out of the playing area and gets stuck there.